Academic Senate

 4. Representational Seats – The Senate Office will provide election results; to be elected candidates must receive a plurality of the total votes cast by the constituency.

-6. At-Large Seats – Candidates for an at-large position will be elected if they are among those receiving the highest number of votes.
+6. At-Large Seats – Candidates for an at-large position will be elected if they are among those receiving a plurality of the total votes cast by the constituency.

 7. In the case of an exact tie, there will be a run-off election between the candidates with the highest vote count.